Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Sou um positivo.

-I am positive.
+I am a positive person.

 Só aspirava ao racional, ao tangivel, ao que já fôra alcançado por outros no meu bairro, ao que é accessivel ao bacharel.